mcallaghan/Auto-GAMI/README.md

 To run the notebook you could try jupyter lab or jupyter notebook https://jupyter.org/install

-the original GAMI data should be placed in the `data` folder, and the results of the predictions are stored in `results` folder
+the original GAMI data should be placed in the `data` folder, and the results of the predictions are stored in `results` folder.
+The file `results/sector_predictions_kf.csv` contains predictions for each document in the dataset.